Thyssenkrupp's home state in favour of Tata Steel tie-up

-DUESSELDORF, Germany (Reuters) - The government of North Rhine-Westphalia, home to engineering and steel group Thyssenkrupp (TKAG.DE), has come out in favour of the group’s planned merger of its European steel operations with those of Tata Steel (TISC.NS).
+DUESSELDORF, Germany, Sept 13 (Reuters) - The government of North Rhine-Westphalia, home to engineering and steel group Thyssenkrupp, has come out in favour of the group’s planned merger of its European steel operations with those of Tata Steel.

 “The potential merger with Tata is an opportunity to tie up with a strong partner in Europe,” the state’s Economy Minister Andreas Pinkwart, a member of the pro-business Free Democratic Party, said in a parliamentary session on Wednesday.